Huawei plans first onshore bonds totaling 6 billion yuan

-No issuance dates have been set for the three-year medium-term notes for the Chinese interbank market, according to the prospectus, which shows Huawei has applied for approval to raise as much as 20 billion yuan.
+No issuance dates have been set for the three-year medium-term notes for the Chinese interbank market, according to the prospectus, which shows Huawei Investment Holdings has applied for approval to raise as much as 20 billion yuan.

 "The bond market in China is developing rapidly...With this bond issuance, Huawei plans to tap into the Chinese bond market, diversify its financing channels and improve its overall financing plan," a Huawei spokesman said.